Low-code Development Platform Market Size and Share

 By Deployment Mode: Cloud Sovereignty Shapes Hybrid Strategies

-Cloud delivery captured 61% of the low-code development platform market size in 2024, buoyed by elastic scaling and reduced infrastructure burden.
+Cloud delivery captured 60.25% of the market size in 2025, buoyed by elastic scaling and reduced infrastructure burden.
 Yet ECB cloud-outsourcing guidance and emerging data-embassy constructs compel many banks and ministries to adopt hybrid or dedicated-region models.
 Providers respond by offering single-tenant regions, Bring-Your-Own-Key encryption, and air-gapped installations.

 On-premise options thus remain critical for defense, healthcare, and high-security finance.
 The fastest-growing micro-segment is sovereign SaaS, where vendors deploy managed stacks within a customer’s data center under national jurisdiction.
 This flexible continuum lets buyers meet local rules without forfeiting DevOps agility, sustaining broad growth for the low-code development platform market.